-The gall mite, Eriophyes tiliae, causes nail galls (tubular growths up to 5 mm long) to develop on the upper surface of Lime tree leaves, usually on Common Lime.
+The gall mites Eriophyes tiliae causes nail galls (tubular growths usually over 8mm long, with pointed tips) to develop on the upper surface of Large-leaved Lime (Tilia platyphyllos) tree leaves.
+They may also occur on Common Lime, Tilia x europaea, and other planted hybrid limes, but are hard to distinguish from Eriophyes lateannulatus on hybrids.
 The galls are far easier to see than the mites.

 Anywhere that the host trees grow